 Dubbed Ocean Express, the funicular system is the same as that used by the Peak Tram.

-It will run parallel to the cable car that stretches between the lowland and headland sections of the park.
 It will take about three minutes for this 1.2km tunnel ride.
 It won't just be a tunnel, it's going to be a ride.

 You're going to feel like you're starting underwater and winding up at the top of the ocean.June 12, 2008 updates